ut-amrl/graph_navigation/README.md

 1. [Lua5.1](http://www.lua.org/)
 1. [LibTorch](https://pytorch.org/get-started/locally/): Requires the cxx11 ABI version libtorch.
 Unpack the libtorch zip file to `/opt/libtorch`.
+1. Optional, if using libtorch with an Nvidia GPU: Install **both** [CUDA](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) and [CuDNN](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html) - these are separate installations.

 You can install the system dependencies on *buntu using:
 ```